An allegory of the illusions and follies of men

-In these testing times when the Liberty of Man is threatened on all sides by those who would enslave not only his body, but his very mind and Soul, it is appropriate that we choose the famous statue of that name to illustrate this moving and powerful short story, kindly contributed by one of our regular readers.
+In these testing times when the Liberty of Man is threatened on all sides by those who would enslave not only his body, but his very mind and Soul, it is appropriate that we choose the famous statue of that name to illustrate this moving and powerful short story, kindly contributed by one of our regular readers and a good friend of the Editors.
 The base of this statue contains a bronze plaque inscribed with a sonnet by the American poet Emma Lazarus, the last verse of which includes the following lines:

 "Give me your tired, your poor, your huddled masses yearning to breathe free, The wretched refuse of your teeming shore.